Synvya/reservation-protocol/NIP-RR.md

 The Restaurant Reservation Protocol uses four event kinds to support a complete negotiation flow.

-- `kind:9901` - `reservation.request`: Initial message sent  by the customer to make a reservation request
+- `reservation.request` - `kind:9901`: Initial message sent  by the customer to make a reservation request
-- `kind:9902` - `reservation.response`: Message sent by the restaurant or the customer to finalize the exchange of messages.
-Must include the firm status for the reservation of `confirmed`, `declined`, or `cancelled`
+- `reservation.response` - `kind:9902`: Message sent by the restaurant or the customer to finalize the exchange of messages with status `confirmed`, `declined`, or `cancelled`
-- `kind:9903` - `reservation.modification.request`: Message sent to modify a firm reservation or a reservation under negotiation
+- `reservation.modification.request` - `kind:9903`: Message sent to modify a firm reservation or a reservation under negotiation
-- `kind:9904` - `reservation.modification.response`: Message sent in response to a `reservation.modification.request`
+- `reservation.modification.response` - `kind:9904`: Message sent in response to a `reservation.modification.request`

 Clients must support `kind:9901` and `kind:9902` messages.
 Support for `kind:9903` and `kind:9904` is optional but strongly recommended.